YogeshwaranS/RFID-Arduino-Checker/README.md

 # RFID-Arduino-Checker

-Change the tag ID of the RFID to your tag number and you can start restricting access 😉
+Change the tag ID of the code to your RFID tag number and you can start providing access 😉

+If there are multiple access cards you can just add them to the code.